jfacorro/clojure-lab/docs/user-manual/clojure.md

 A REPL is in its most basic form a console in which you interact with a running instance of your application.
 REPL is an acronym for *Read-Eval-Print-Loop* which describes the interaction between you and the console.
 The use of a REPL is a chractertic feature of hacking in a Lisp dialect and since **Clojure** is one of those, **Clojure Lab** includes a REPL for your programming pleasure.

+> **IMPORTANT**: This feature counts on [Leiningen website](http://leiningen.org/) being installed in your system which means different things depending on your operating system.
+Please check out the really simple installation instructions [here](http://leiningen.org/#install).

 In order to open a bare REPL that has only the standard **Clojure** libraries avilable you can either press the <kbd> Ctrl </kbd> + <kbd> Alt </kbd> + <kbd> R </kbd> key combination or click on the **Clojure > nREPL > Start and Connect to REPL** menu item.
 This will open a tab in the lower section of the application which is shown in the following screenshot.

 <img src="https://raw.github.com/jfacorro/clojure-lab/master/docs/screenshots/clojure-nrepl-open.png" />